CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 ![ SYLVANIA General Lighting LED Light Bulb](/uploads/sylvania-general-lighting-led-light-bulb.jpg " SYLVANIA General Lighting LED Light Bulb")

-First is SYLVANIA GENERAL review.
+First is SYLVANIA bulb review.
 The bulb lumen strength is 2000 and is called a high lumen count LED Light bulb.
 The Bulb can save your lots of energy because, at 8.5 watts, each of the bulb emits 800 lumens bright light output, and it will greatly save your energy and is best bulb for outdoor security light.

 Just you have to fit this led Bulb in a holder, and the Bulb will last for ten years easily.
 The SYLVANIA GENERAL LED bulb can brighten your outdoor area and be used indoors and in the household.
 The Bulb is not dimmable, and the operating temperature of the SYLVANIA LED Bulb is -20 to +40 °C and color temperature of 2700 kelvin.